|

 smoking area is hereby prohibited under this Act.
 This provision

 shall be implemented by the LGUs.
+SEC.

 25. Pollution from other Mobile Sources.
 The Department, in